Peter-Schorn/SpotifyAPI/README.md

 The next step is authorizing your app. *All* requests to the Spotify web API—whether they require authorization scopes or not—require authorization This library supports three authorization methods:

 * [Authorization Code Flow with Proof Key for Code Exchange][15]: This is the best option for mobile and desktop applications where it is unsafe to store your client secret.
-It is more secure than the Authorization Code Flow.
+It provides an additional layer of security compared to the Authorization Code Flow.
 Use this method if you need to access/modify user data, which requires [authorization scopes][5].
 It requires the user to login to their Spotify account in a browser/web view and approve your app.

 * [Authorization Code Flow][3]: Use this method if you need to access/modify user data, which requires [authorization scopes][5].
 It requires the user to login to their Spotify account in a browser/web view and approve your app.